On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Do the space-time transformations with an invariant minimum speed form a group? What are their deep implications?

-Let us consider the ultra-referential $S_V$ as a uniform background field that fills the whole flat space-time as a perfect fluid, playing the role of a kind of de-Sitter (dS) space-time\cite{31}.
-So, let us define the following metric:
+The presence of the ultra-referential $S_V$ deforms the Minkowsky metric (Eq.(91)) and works like a uniform background field (a non-luminiferous aether) that fills the whole flat space-time as a perfect fluid, playing the role of a kind of de-Sitter (dS) space-time ($\Lambda>0$)\cite{52}.

-where $G_{\mu\nu}=\Theta g_{\mu\nu}$, $g_{\mu\nu}$ being the well-known Minkowski metric. $\Theta$\cite{10} is a scale factor that increases for very large wavelengths (cosmological scales) governed by vacuum (dS), that is to say, $\Theta$ increases for much lower energy scales, where we have $\Theta\rightarrow\infty$.
-On the other hand, $\Theta$ decreases to $1$ for smaller scales of length, namely for higher energy scales, so that the dS space-time reduces to the Minkowski metric as a special case for $\Theta\rightarrow 1$.
+The function $\Theta$ can be understood as being a scale factor that increases for very large wavelengths (cosmological scales) governed by vacuum (dS), that is to say for much lower energies ($v\rightarrow V$) where we have $\Theta\rightarrow\infty$.
+In a recent paper\cite{11}, it was shown that such factor $\Theta(=\theta^{-2})$ breaks strongly the invariance of $ds$ only for very large distances governed by vacuum of the ultra-referential $S_V$, leading to the cosmological anti-gravity governed by the tiny positive value of the cosmological constant.
+In this regime of vacuum-$S_V$ ($v\rightarrow V$ or $\Theta\rightarrow\infty$), the interval $ds$ diverges.

-We should understand that $\Theta$ breaks strongly the invariance of interval $ds$ only for very large distances (very low energy scales), which are governed by vacuum of the ultra-referential $S_V$.
-For smaller scales of length governed by matter (higher energy scales), we see that Lorentz symmetry and the invariance of $ds$ are restored.
-Following such considerations, let us consider $\Theta$ to be a function of the speed $v$ with respect to $S_V$, namely:

-such that $\Theta\approx 1$ for $v>>V$, i.e., the Lorentz symmetry regime for higher energy scales.
-For $\Theta\rightarrow\infty$ when $v\rightarrow V$, we get the regime of ultra-referential $S_V$ for lower energy scales, breaking down strongly the $ds$ invariance, so that $ds\rightarrow\infty$.
-In such a regime, we have a Lorentz symmetry breakdown, but, for $v>>V$ (higher energies), we recover Lorentz symmetry.

-As the metric $G_{\mu\nu}$ depends on velocity, it seems to be a kind of Finsler's metric, namely a Finslerian space with a metric that depends on the position and velocity, i.e., $G_{\mu\nu}(x,\dot{x})$\cite{32}\cite{33}\cite{34}.

-The energy $E$ of a particle that moves with respect to the ultra-referential $S_V$ is as follows:
+On the other hand, we have $\Theta\rightarrow 1$ for smaller scales of length, namely for higher energies ($v>>V$), where dS space-time approximates to the Minkowski metric as a special case, restoring the Lorentz symmetry and the invariance of $ds$.